 Information from our Client’s Customers: 24-7 Intouch processes transactions or applications that are supplied and managed by our clients.
-As a result, although we may access certain personal information of our client’s customers pursuant to the contractual relationships we have with our clients, we typically do not collect and store personal information in our own systems, with the exception of call recordings.
+As a result, although we may access certain personal information of our client’s customers pursuant to the contractual relationships with have with our clients, we typically do not collect and store personal information in our own systems, with the exception of call recordings and screenshots/recordings.
 Typically, our clients are responsible for complying with all notices, notifications and alerts to individuals whose information is entered into our systems or portals.
 We do not use or share that personal information except as directed by our Clients.